 I currently have new book reviews for Tearing up the Silk Road (Garnet Publishing, 2012) in Australia's Get Lost Magazine (see it here), Vagablogging, Open Central Asia Magazine, and Perceptive Travel.
-It's also been in Wanderlust, National Geographic Traveller and Bare Essentials.
+It's also recently been featured in Wanderlust, National Geographic Traveller and Bare Essentials Magazine.

 Another project that I have recently become involved in, is setting up Wicked World, a new alternative travel digital magazine.